 Our purpose is to assist law enforcement officers that were injured in the line of duty or suffered from a career ending ailment.
 We operate solely on donations from citizens and businesses.

-On May 16, 2017, the Capital Area Law Enforcement Foundation will be hosting it's 13th annual Golf Tournament in honor of Prince William County Officer, Ashley Guindon.
+On May 16, 2017, the Capital Area Law Enforcement Foundation will be hosting it's 13th annual Golf Tournament presented by Glory Days Grill in honor of Prince William County Officer, Ashley Guindon.

 On February 27th, Officer Guindon was gunned down while responding to a domestic disturbance in Woodbridge, Va.
 She had been sworn in as an officer the day before and was killed less than two hours into her first shift.
 Officer Jesse Hempten and Officer David McKeown were shot and wounded during this event as well.